dscolby/CausalELM.jl/docs/src/guide/doublemachinelearning.md

 We can get a summary that includes a p-value and standard error estimated via asymptotic randomization inference by passing our model to the summarize method.

-Calling the summarize methodd returns a dictionary with the estimator's task (regression or classification), the quantity of interest being estimated (ATE), whether the model uses an L2 penalty (always true for DML), the activation function used in the model's outcome predictors, whether the data is temporal (always false for DML), the validation metric used
+Calling the summarize method returns a dictionary with the estimator's task (regression or classification), the quantity of interest being estimated (ATE), whether the model uses an L2 penalty (always true for DML), the activation function used in the model's outcome predictors, whether the data is temporal (always false for DML), the validation metric used